MaokaiLin/PowerCursors/README.md

     `ctrl+=` in OSX, `alt+=` in Linux and Windows.

-    It adds a cursor and enters a transition mode where you can move the active cursor around without affecting the position of the cursor you just add.
+    It adds a cursor and enters a transition mode where you can move the active cursor around without affecting the position of the cursor you just added.

     The command is `power_cursor_add`.